Back to Insights

 Use an AI meeting assistant

 Having proper notes to refer back to after a meeting is critical to internalizing what was discussed.
+By 2026, AI meeting assistants have become a staple of high-performing teams, and many of the tips above are far easier to put into practice with one.
 An AI meeting assistant like Laxis can take notes during your meeting, allowing you to focus on the meeting itself while Laxis transcribes your conversation.
-It will also let you flag important notes during the meeting, and help you prepare meeting notes to send to your team.
+It will also let you flag important notes during the meeting, and automatically pull together the action items and follow-ups you can send to your team.
 This will help everyone get the most out of a meeting by being able to quickly refer to the most important parts later.

 You can learn more about how to use Laxis at https://www.laxis.tech/